-SPORT, RECREATION AND LEADERSHIP (A/M/V)
+SPORT, FITNESS AND RECREATION (A/M/V)

-Sport, Recreation and Leadership is a vocational course that actively engages students holistically in intellectual, social, emotional and physical development and learning in, about and through physical, recreational and sporting activities.
+Sport, Fitness and Recreation is a vocational course that actively engages students holistically in intellectual, social, emotional and physical development and learning in, about and through physical, recreational and sporting activities.
+By attaining required competencies, students can receive SIS20122 Certificate II in Sport and Recreation (Release 1), which is recognised nationally by employers and other training institutions.
+Students will also receive a Statement of Attainment for any competencies successfully completed.
+This course is delivered over a two year period at Merici College (Year 10 and 11).

-There are no course pre-requisites in Sport, Recreation and Leadership (AV).
+There are no course pre-requisites in Sport, Fitness and Recreation (A/M/V).